LQR471814/lqr471814.github.io/content/post/12-25-2025-systemd-smart-backups.md

 remote location, however said backups often take up lots of CPU and IO time.

-Even with a tool like BorgBackup which is quite efficient at diffing versions and encrypting on the fly, backups can still stall the system if a significant number of changes have built-up since the last backup time.
+Even with a tool like BorgBackup, which is already quite efficient at diffing versions and encrypting on the fly.
+Calling `borg create` can still stall the system if a significant number of changes have accrued since the last backup time.

 As such, it would be more sensible to back up more frequently and reduce the likelihood of building up large diffs.
-And ideally, these frequent backups would be "nice" to other processes and let more important processes take priority before continuing execution.
+Ideally, these frequent backups would also be "nice" to other processes and let more important processes take priority before continuing execution.

-We can do this quite easily with systemd.
+It turns out, we can do this easily without any scripting with systemd.

-Let's create the service that runs the backup.
+Let's define the service that creates the backup.

 ```ini
 [Unit]